Azaki21421/pars_ranoberf/README.md

 3. Follow the prompts:

-- Enter your login credentials for ранобэрф.рф.
+- Enter your login credentials for ранобэ.рф.
 - Choose your preferred language (English or Russian).
 - The script will retrieve your bookmarks, save them in bookmarks_ranoberf.json, and store them in the SQLite database database.db.
 ## Files